monktastic/hackmd/philosophy/radical-skepticism.md

 > *Should it be asked me whether I sincerely assent to this argument which I have been to such pains to inculcate, whether I be really one of those skeptics who hold that everything is uncertain, I should reply that neither I nor any other person was ever sincerely and constantly of that opinion.
 I dine, I play backgammon, I converse and am merry with my friends and when after three or four hours of amusement I would return to these speculations, they appear so cold and strange and ridiculous that I cannot find in my heart to enter into them any further.
 Thus the skeptic still continues to reason and believe, though he asserts he cannot defend his reason by reason.*

-Once again: "it may be true, but would be crazy to take seriously, so let's not."
+Once again: "it may be _true_, but would be crazy to take seriously, so let's not."
 This is fine for normal life, but it is deeply unhelpful if your goal is to awaken.